joeguff/ow-stream-chat-overlay/README.md

 1. When you load into a game for the first time the app will appear with the settings button (Blue button in the upper-left) already expanded.
-Just past your overlay url into the box and click Save
+Just paste your overlay url into the box and click Save

 2. You can use the maximize button (Yellow button in the upper-left) To show/hide the size and opacity sliders